Lay Leadership Development

 - Westerhoff, Caroline.
 Calling: A Song for the Baptized.
 2004 Cowley.
 The author begins her exploration of the Christian life with the memory of childhood afternoons spent rocking in green wicker chairs on her grandmother’s front porch, listening to the stories of women who came to call.
 The image of calling as baptismal vocation, the sharing of time and conversation, the vision that informs our choices and actions is vividly described through Westerhoff’s stories drawn from her life and work.
 Narratives of what it means to live as a Christian provide the variations on the baptismal themes of ministry, community, and responsibility in this “song for the baptized.”

 - Sims, Bennett.
 Servanthood: Leadership for the Third Millennium.
 1997 Crowley.
 A thorough and readable account of ministry as “servant leadership,” which applies both to lay and ordained ministry.
 The author develops a persuasive theology of Creation and the Cross as a basis for a call to global responsibility and commitment to nonviolence and interfaith conversation.
-The author’s theological discussion could be helpful in illuminating what is meant by “Christ’s ministry of reconciliation in the world, “as given in the BCP’s definition of the ministry of the laity.
+The author’s theological discussion could be helpful in illuminating what is meant by “Christ’s ministry of reconciliation in the world”, as given in the BCP’s definition of the ministry of the laity.

 Equipping the Laity

 These resources are available to help equip the laity of the Episcopal Diocese of Los Angeles to prepare for their call, whether within the ministries of the Church or beyond.
+Note: all links in this section are external to the Episcopal Diocese of Los Angeles website.

 Forming a Non-Profit